-The College's financial health grade for 2019-20 and planned for 2020-21 which was submitted as part of the Financial Plan to ESFA, was adjusted to 'Inadequate' by the ESFA due to the identification of significant funds being identified as being at risk of being reclaimed by the ESFA.
-The College has a long-term creditor of for £24.8m for amounts to be repaid to the ESFA due to the College's failure to comply with funding regulations related to its subcontracting activities between 2014-15 and 2017-18.
+The College's financial health grade for 2020-21 and planned for 2021-22 was submitted as part of the Financial Plan to ESFA, was adjusted to 'Inadequate' by the ESFA due to the identification of significant funds being identified as being at risk of being reclaimed by the ESFA.
+The College has a long-term creditor of £24.8m for amounts to be repaid to the ESFA due to the College's failure to comply with funding regulations related to its subcontracting activities between 2014-15 and 2017-18.